dkuhman/analytics_portfolio/README.md

 **Path:** [/case_study_global_superstore](https://github.com/dkuhman/analytics_portfolio/tree/main/case_study_global_superstore)

 **Description:** This is an example of a static report to demonstrate my ability to write basic SQL in BigQuery, use R for effective data visualization, and use R Markdown to create static reports with shareable code chunks and visualizations.
+You can see the Markdown code for this report [here](https://github.com/dkuhman/analytics_portfolio/blob/main/case_study_global_superstore/final_report/global_superstore_final_report.rmd).
 You can download the [final report](https://github.com/dkuhman/analytics_portfolio/blob/main/case_study_global_superstore/final_report/global_superstore_final_report.html) and open in a browser to view.

 **Tools Used:** BigQuery SQL, R, R Markdown

-**Skills Demonstrated:** SQL, BigQuery, R (ggplot, kableExtra), R Markdown, Data Cleaning, Data Visualization
+**Skills Demonstrated:**

+* SQL
+  * BigQuery
+  * Filter
+  * Aggregate
+  * Window Functions
+  * CTEs
+* R / R Markdown
+  * tidyverse
+  * ggplot2
+  * kableExtra
+* Data Cleaning
+* Data Visualization